 However, most large capital projects are fraught with issues that can result in a project being late, over budget, or both.

 There is a Better Way

 Data-centric architecture (or model) is a solution that addresses the issues of conventional capital project methodology and delivers positive results.
-Data-centric execution architecture has been around for a few years and has been used in a limited way by some owners and operators in Alberta.
+Data-centric execution architecture has been around for a few years and is becoming more popular in the energy sector, where many owners and operators work with a specialized system integrator.

 Adopting A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual ... architecture does not change a capital project’s development phases—feasibility, concept and design basis, front-end engineering design, detailed engineering, construction, and start-up and commissioning—but radically changes how work is performed in these phases.The most important aspect of data-centric architecture is data.
 Without accurate and timely data and the means to analyze it, there is no valid basis for making decisions.
 Click To Tweet

 What does data-centric mean?

 A data-centric outlook is a core concept in data-centric architecture, where data is viewed as a critical and perpetual asset used in support of applications to produce deliverables.
 Within data-centric architecture, the data model precedes the implementation of a given application and remains valid long after the application is gone.